 The petition explicitly mentions six "sacrileges" that occurred during the synod:

-Also mentioned in the petition is the "Document on Human Fraternity," signed by Pope Francis on February 2019 and co-signed by Ahmad Al-Tayyeb, the Grand Imam of Al-Azhar Mosque.
+Also mentioned in the petition is the "Document on Human Fraternity," signed by Pope Francis on February 2019 and co-signed by Ahmed Al-Tayyeb, the Grand Imam of Al-Azhar Mosque.

 Within it the following is stated: "The pluralism and the diversity of religions, colour, sex, race and language are willed by God in His wisdom, through which He created human beings.
 This divine wisdom is the source from which the right to freedom of belief and the freedom to be different derives."